-At IVF-Spain, embryos are cultured in the laboratory under constant supervision and controlling multiple parameters, therefore the success of in vitro fertilisation is largely dependent on the quality of the laboratory.
+At IVF-Life, embryos are cultured in the laboratory under constant supervision and controlling multiple parameters, therefore the success of in vitro fertilisation is largely dependent on the quality of the laboratory.
 We have technology capable of monitoring embryos to provide constant information about their cell division.

 This information is of vital importance in order to select the embryo with the best potential for implantation.
 All the embryos are monitored in incubators, which provide optimal conditions for development until the moment of transfer.

 The clinic stays in constant contact with patients, keeping them informed of the evolution of their embryos and all the steps that make up the ROPA treatment.

 The penultimate step in the ROPA Method is embryo transfer.
 This step is our patients’ first contact with their embryo after the first phase of the treatment and is an emotionally memorable moment.

 Embryo transfer is a quick, painless process whereby the doctor inserts a cannula through the cervix (the neck of the uterus) and deposits the embryo.